 Embedding is the process of converting text into vector representations that encode latent semantic relationships.
 These embeddings form the backbone of similarity search and significantly influence retrieval quality.
 Three factors are especially important:

-Model consistency: When embedding models change, even slightly, the geometric structure of the vector space changes along with them.
+- Model consistency: When embedding models change, even slightly, the geometric structure of the vector space changes along with them.
 If the corpus is not re-embedded and re-indexed, retrieval precision drops due to misaligned vectors.
 This is often called embedding drift.

-Query - document parity: Queries and documents must be embedded using the same model and configuration.
+- Query - document parity: Queries and documents must be embedded using the same model and configuration.
 Any deviation creates inconsistency, leading to unpredictable retrieval outcomes.

 Embedding strategy requires clear versioning, careful change management, and coordination with downstream components.
+The same machinery extends to images, charts, and tables in multimodal RAG, where a shared embedder places text and visuals in one vector space.

 Key considerations include:

-Latency and throughput: Query speed depends on dimensionality, index structure, hardware, and concurrency patterns.
+- Latency and throughput: Query speed depends on dimensionality, index structure, hardware, and concurrency patterns.

-Mixed-version embedding risks: Storing embeddings generated from different model versions within a single index reduces similarity scoring fidelity and significantly weakens recall.
+- Mixed-version embedding risks: Storing embeddings generated from different model versions within a single index reduces similarity scoring fidelity and significantly weakens recall.

 Retrieval